 The collections and resources of Tufts Archival Research Center are open to the public subject to our access policy.
-Please note that our Reading Room is open by appointment only at this time.
-Please contact us at firstname.lastname@example.org to schedule your visit.
+Please note that our Reading Room is open by appointment only.
+Please contact us at email@example.com to schedule your visit.

 You may send a reference inquiry by contacting us through Ask an Archivist, by sending an email, or by phoning our staff at 617.627.3737.

 If you are beginning a large research project, thesis or dissertation, you might find it helpful to schedule a appointment with the Public Services and Outreach Archivist to discuss your research needs and interests and to determine what collections might be useful in your work.

 Onsite Reference Service